Pierre-siddall/moci/Utilities/XiosBuildScripts/README.txt

 * lib directory - contains most of the core code.
 These fall into 4 categories:
  * common.py, EnvironmentModules.py - contains common classes and functions
  * *BuildSystem.py - Contains classes for build Oasis3-mct, XIOS & NEMO
- * *TestSystem.py -  Contains classes for testing the libraries & executables that
+ * *TestSystem.py -  Contains classes for testing the libraries & executables
                      that have been built.
- * *ModuleWriter.py - Classes to write environment modules for Oasis3-mct and XIOS.
+ * *ModuleWriter.py - Classes to write environment modules for Oasis3-mct
+                      and XIOS.
 * testing  - contains unit tests for the build & test scripts.
 See "Testing the scripts" section for more info on running tests.
 * testing/manual - Contains setup scripts for use by developers to run the build and test scripts individually.
 See "Running the scripts" for more info.
+* testing/settings  - Contains settings used by the unit tests and manual test scripts
 * validation - contains small scripts used by rose-stem test suite to validate the output of the tests.